garfieldnate/kengdic/README.md

     * add primary key (I'm pretty sure that would be good; there are already indices, though)
     * export to sqlite

-`kengdic_2011.sql`:
+* `kengdic_2011.sql`:

-    * figure out how to load it into a database and use it instead of `kengdic.sql`, since it's newer.
+    * Do something about entries with no definition
+    * Look for other issues with the database

 Information may be incomplete, as I am still exploring and documenting the contents of this repository.
 Any contributions to information about this content would be much appreciated.